050-000-206 Fisetin

 It can be used to cure rheumatism, dysentery, gastrological, hernia, abdominal distension, toothache, traumatic injuries, and skin ulcer in clinical.

-Boxwood Extract/ Fisetin Function
+Boxwood Extract/ Fisetin Benefits

 Boxwood Extract/ Fisetin Application